 We think it would be beneficial for anyone out there considering a Devon Rex to hear our story.
 We are so happy we decided to enter the world of Devons and we know you will be too!
 It all started (rippling flashback) with a strong desire for a cat but not being able to have one due to our significantly severe allergy to them.
 My husband's contact photo for me at one point was of me swollen-faced with runny eyes and nose sitting in a chair petting cats in my lap.

 I tried to ignore the desire of a cat for several years but to no avail.
 I decided to do some research on "hypoallergenic" cats that don't shed- a tall order to fill, but it was only to prove to myself that a cat like that didn't really exist.
-To my surprise, I found a handful of cat breeds that were less allergy igniting.
+To my surprise, I found a handful of cat breeds that were less allergy-igniting.
 However, only a few of them really interested me.
-As I continued with my research, I was getting more emboldened to share my findings with the head of the house, whose general answer had been "No." up to that point.
+As I continued with my research, I got more emboldened to share my findings with the head of the house, whose general answer had been "No." up to that point.

 We got our first princess from a retiring breeder and were hooked.
 She was everything we dreamed a Devon Rex would be and found that cats are like potato chips- you can't have just one!
-So we got 2 more and from then on it's been an exciting journey and we hope to share the same life changing experiences with you and your family!
+So we got 2 more and from then on it's been an exciting journey and we hope to share the same life-changing experiences with you and your family!

 The Devon Rex

 We have found the Devon Rex breed to be very intelligent.
-We've taught our adult cats not to go in the kitchen or jump on counter tops.
+We've taught our adult cats not to go in the kitchen or jump on countertops.

-They are a short-haired breed that feature waves or even curls.
+They are a short-haired breed that features waves or even curls.
 Every cat sheds, but the Devon Rex is the least shedding cat (besides Sphynx of course) we've ever encountered.
 On top of that, better quality food helps cut down even further with shedding!
 We feed our adult cats

-Devon Rexes are also impressive jumpers, so be sure to have cat trees and other areas for you cat to show off their amazing jumping skills.
+Devon Rexes are also impressive jumpers, so be sure to have cat trees and other areas for your cat to show off their amazing jumping skills.
 They are also keen to warm spots, so if you're planning on creating a specific cat room in your house, be sure that there's plenty of sunlight!